-For more information on error handling and notification, see Understanding the Helper Function.
+For more information on DLL delay load error handling and notification, see Understanding the helper function.

-Reporting via an exception.
-If all that is necessary for handling the error is to abort the procedure, no hook is necessary as long as the user code can handle the exception.
+If all that's required to handle the error is to abort the procedure, no hook is necessary, as long as the user code can handle the exception.

-The following topics discuss error handling and notification:
+The following articles discuss error handling and notification: